Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 The photon server architecture consists of the following.

 - There is a [VM Scale Set (VMSS)](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) containing the photon server.
-Each instance comes up, downloads the docker image, and runs it against data downloaded from graphhopper.
+Each instance comes up, downloads the docker image, and runs it against data downloaded from [graphhopper](https://www.graphhopper.com/), an external data source.

 - There is a load balancer, that exposes the search URL to use.